alex-brot/docs/content/en/docs/usp/container_shop_system.md

   - Store the footage temporarily and overwrite older data.
   - Cons: additional hardware (but should be cheap)

-## Internal Payment & Access System
-- **Additional ESP8266/ESP32 for Payment**
-  - Bar/QR/NFC code scanning for Products
-  - Working with Payment Integration for seamless operation.
-  - Alternative: Manual input of payment

 ## Conclusion
 Setup:
-1. **Payment:** SumUp for cost-effectiveness.
-2. **Access Control:** NFC access with ESP8266 combined with video logging for security.
+1. **Access Control:** NFC access with ESP8266 combined with video logging for security.
+2. **Payment:** SumUp for cost-effectiveness.
 3. **Internal Payment:** A second ESP8266/ESP32 to manage card/mobile payments inside.